-Although he wants to rule the world, his desires are not for total destruction but instead to have the world focus on him and his image.
-This desire for recognition is not necessarily evil, but the ways he has gone about it can only be interpreted as such.
-Even with his IQ, he often acts childish, his need for attention and the desire to get his way paving the way for such behavior.
+Even with his high intelligence, he often acts very childish.
 Even so, Eggman is more than just a man with a dream, being described as a "romanticist, feminist, and self-professed gentleman."
 Above all, he is someone who does not give up easily, no matter how many setbacks he runs into or how many times Sonic and his many friends stop him.

 Dr. Eggman, in his quest to take over the world, has also looked for allies outside of his own making.
 These allies are often creatures who existed in the distant past, sealed away because of their powers and the havoc they could cause.
-Since Sonic Adventure, Eggman has awoken and tried to control the likes of Perfect Chaos, Biolizard, Solaris, and Dark Gaia, every time the arrangement blowing up in his face.
+Since Sonic Adventure, Eggman has awoken and tried to control the likes of Perfect Chaos, Solaris, Dark Gaia, the Time Eater, and the Zeti.
+Every time the arrangement ends up blowing in his face.
 While anyone else would have learned to avoid such actions the first time around, Eggman's determination gives the impression he will continue looking toward ancient legends of otherworldly creatures as a tool to succeed.

 Being the robotics genius that he is, Dr. Eggman is not only defined by his personality but by his many creations.
 Perhaps the most widely recognizable of these would be his Eggmobile.
 Also known as simply "Eggman's Mobile," this hovercraft has been seen in nearly every Sonic the Hedgehog game, piloted by the elusive doctor.
-The mobile is often used as the center for the many boss encounters that occur in the Sonic games, with wildly different attachments used in an effort to defeat Sonic, "Tails," and the rest.
+The mobile is often used as the center for the many boss encounters that occur in the Sonic games, with wildly different attachments used in an effort to defeat Sonic and his friends.
 When inevitably defeated, Eggman uses the same pod to make a hasty getaway, preparing for the next encounter he'll have with his rival.

 On top of all of this, Eggman has also had numerous flying fortresses and bases that he's used during the course of the games.
 Among his many bases are Scrap Brain from the first Sonic the Hedgehog, Metropolis from Sonic 2, Launch Base of Sonic 3, Final Egg from Sonic Adventure, and the Pyramid Base of Sonic Adventure 2.
 While the most famous of his flying fortresses is the Death Egg featured in Sonic 2, 3, and Sonic & Knuckles, he has built others including the Wing Fortress from Sonic 2, Flying Battery used in Sonic 3 & Knuckles, and the Egg Carrier featured in Sonic Adventure and Sonic the Hedgehog 2006.
-It must also be noted that he briefly was able to create a portion of his fabled dream land, Eggmanland, during the events of Sonic Unleashed, but it was swiftly destroyed as many of his other bases and creations have in the past, his vision returning to just a dream.
+It must also be noted that he briefly was able to create his fabled dream land, Eggmanland, during the events of Sonic Unleashed.

 In other media